Pasar al contenido principal Saltar al pie de página del mapa del sitio

 • Lectura de 6 minutos

-Un socio comercial de recursos humanos ofrece experiencia en RR.
-HH. a un propietario de negocio
+Un socio comercial de recursos humanos proporciona servicios de soporte para entrevistas

 Table of Contents

-An HR business partner can offer expertise and knowledge in human resource management but, more importantly, may be able to provide a "big picture" perspective.
-A key role of an HRBP is to help business owners and leaders understand where and how human resources can offer a strategic competitive advantage.
+An HRBP can offer expertise and knowledge in human resource management but, more importantly, may be able to provide a "big picture" perspective.
+A crucial role of an HRBP is to help business owners and leaders understand where and how human resources can offer a strategic competitive advantage.

-Generally, these knowledgeable third-party individuals work with an organization’s leadership.
-They can assist with alignment between HR procedures and policies and the company's strategic business objectives.
+Generally, these knowledgeable third-party individuals work with an organization's leadership.
+They can help with aligning HR procedures and policies with the company's business goals.

 • HR compliance (local, state, federal)